 Look at improving on three of the biggest expenses: Food, shelter, and transportation.

-Canadians spend $10,311 per year on Here are a few ways to save on food costs:
+Canadians spend $10,311 per year on food.
+Here are a few ways to save on food costs:

 - Meal prep – You can prep meals for a few days at a time, to make it super convenient to grab food and go.
 Not only do you save money, but you will probably eat way healthier also!

-- Host meals or barbecues at your own place, or at a friend’s places instead of going out to eat.
+- Host meals or barbecues at your own place, or at a friend’s place instead of going out to eat.
 You still get to socialize and save a lot of money also.

 - Substitute fun things for restaurants: If you really need to get out of the house and socialize, how about a walk outside, or go to a cafe instead of a restaurant?
 There are a million other fun things to do than go to overpriced restaurants.